Consultant Orthopaedic Surgeon

 Invercargill?
 It’s in the south of New Zealand’s South Island, surrounded by national parks.
 It’s not a big city and the pace of life and lack of big city pressures reflect it.
 We’ve an abundance of amenities, educational (primary through tertiary) facilities, arts scene and cultural life.
 We have space to burn, fresh air to share, and a sense of community many lament having lost.
 Up the road we’ve Queenstown and Central Otago – summer and winter playgrounds whatever your passion.

-The duties are of a generalist practice encompassing both acute and elective practice but with scope to specialise and a sub-speciality interest in hip and knee arthroplasty would be preferred.
+The duties are of a generalist practice encompassing both acute and elective practice but with scope to specialise and a sub-speciality interest in shoulder arthroplasty would be preferred.
 You will share the on call roster with the five other Surgeons.

 The Orthopaedic Department is actively involved in teaching and is accredited for post-graduate specialist training as part of the NZOA training program and has two advanced training registrars each year.
 It is affiliated to the Dunedin School of Medicine and actively supports 4th and final year students within the department, with Senior Medical Staff providing Senior Lecturer roles to the School of Medicine.

 The appointment will be full time fixed term for a year whilst we undertake a Service sizing, meaning there may be a possibility of a permanent role in the future.

 Applicants must have completed their specialist training, be FRACS qualified and be eligible for vocational registration with the Medical Council of New Zealand.
 The position offers an attractive remuneration package, relocation assistance and CME allowance.